-The Summer Award for Research-Intensive Courses is offered for Maymester and Summer Session I and II courses in 2014 to provide opportunities for students to enroll in research-intensive courses during summer session.
-The award would cover in-state tuition for one 3-hour research-intensive course.
+The Summer Award for Research-Intensive Courses is offered for Maymester and Summer Session I and II courses in 2015 to provide opportunities for students to enroll in research-intensive courses during summer session.
+The award will cover in-state tuition for one 3-hour research-intensive course.